flutter/website/debugging.md

 Another way to notice this is by looking at the "relayoutSubtreeRoot" part of the descriptions of each box, which essentially tells you how many ancestors depend on this element's size in some way.
-Thus the `RenderParagraph` has a `relayoutSubtreeRoot=up6`, meaning that when the `RenderParagraph` is dirtied, six ancestors also have to be dirtied because they might be affected by the new dimensions.
+Thus the `RenderParagraph` has a `relayoutSubtreeRoot=up8`, meaning that when the `RenderParagraph` is dirtied, eight ancestors also have to be dirtied because they might be affected by the new dimensions.

 If you write your own render objects, you can add information to the